patron02/rc_rover/README.md

 Reference Material: https://learn.adafruit.com/improve-brushed-dc-motor-performance/pwm-and-brushed-dc-motors

-The rover circuit was fully built on a separate breadboard for testing.
+The rover circuit was built on a separate breadboard for testing and we got 1 wheel working.
 We will eventually build the circuit on the breadboard that is already attached to the rover.
 The flyback diode in the circuit and the mosfets fixed the spikes that appeared when using PWM.
 Most of the code was written and added to the github repository.

 <img src="https://user-images.githubusercontent.com/69320369/229192614-bd41dcf6-abbb-4d40-9a7c-6549bf6996ab.png" height="300" />